-These are rather alarming statistics for any author who plans to make living selling books.
+These are rather alarming statistics for any author who plans to make a living selling books.
 The most successful and famous authors beat this trend by building an author brand and a community of rabid fans who will buy any book they release.

-And the most important step of author branding is building an author platform where you can capture subscribers, build an email list, and sell more books to them.
+The most important step of author branding is building an author platform where you can capture subscribers, build an email list, and sell more books to them.

 In this article, you’ll learn about the three essential services you need to start creating your indie author website and building an author platform.